qrsouther/blueprint-app/README.md

 🚫 Not a page builder (doesn't control full page layout)

-🚫 Not a static site generator (renders dynamically in Confluence)
+🚫 Not a static site generator (content is injected into Confluence pages)

 🚫 Not a headless CMS (tightly coupled to Confluence)